Don’t expect to become a wealthy writer and get rich overnight

 If your only motivation in writing a book is to make money, I would advise keeping hold of your day job for some time yet.

-However, if you write for the love of the art of writing, and have realistic expectations of your chances of success, you will certainly enjoy the freedom self-publishing gives you.
+However, if you write for the love of the art of writing, and set goals that are realistic for your chances of success, you will certainly enjoy the freedom self-publishing gives you.

 If you write well, and make sure your book is of a high publishing standard, and avoid the common self-publishing mistakes, you will sell some books and perhaps create a passive income stream from your book sales to help pay bills.